public class ChirpBrowser

 |

-public ChirpBrowser(@NonNull java.lang.String serviceName)
+public ChirpBrowser(@NonNull

-to create and configure a ChirpBrowser
+Chirp.browseFor(String) to create and configure a ChirpBrowser

-- a valid service name, or "*" if the browser should return all services
+instead of using the constructor.serviceName - a valid service name, or "*" if the browser should return all services

 on the networkpublic boolean isStarted()